Waste Discharge Requirements Program

-State regulations pertaining to the treatment, storage, processing, or disposal of solid waste are found in Title 27, CCR, Section 20005 et seq. (hereafter Title 27).
+State regulations addressing the treatment, storage, processing, or disposal of waste are contained in Title 27, CCR, section 20005 et seq. (hereafter Title 27).
 Discharges that qualify for exemption from Title 27 must be consistent with the exemptions provided in Title 27 section 20090.

 - New!
 Administrative Draft Waste Discharge Requirements for Winery Process Water Treatment Systems – February 2019

 The State Water Board has prepared an administrative draft of the statewide winery general waste discharge requirements order (Winery Order).
 Please provide any informal comments on the document by April 5, 2019.
-If you have any questions on this information please contact Aide Ortiz at (916) 341-5572 or email@example.com.
+If you have any questions on this information please contact Aide Ortiz by phone at (916) 341-5572 or email at: firstname.lastname@example.org.

 - State Water Resources Control Board Resolution No. 2014-0054